enderphan94/Scan-PHP-shells-in-Linux/Readme.md

-# Eiker - Scanning Malicious Files in Linux Server
+# Eiker - Scanning Backdoors in Linux Server

 Coded by Ender Phan